Chord (music): Roman numerals

 While scale degrees are typically represented in musical analysis or musicology articles with Arabic numerals (e.g., 1, 2, 3, ..., sometimes with a circumflex above the numeral: scale, scale, scale, ...), the triads (three-note chords) that have these degrees as their roots are often identified by Roman numerals (e.g., I, IV, V, which in the key of C major would be the triads C major, F major, G major).

 In some conventions (as in this and related articles) upper-case Roman numerals indicate major triads (e.g., I, IV, V) while lower-case Roman numerals indicate minor triads (e.g., I for a major chord and i for a minor chord, or using the major key, ii, iii and vi representing typical diatonic minor triads); other writers (e.g., Schoenberg) use upper case Roman numerals for both major and minor triads.
 Some writers use upper-case Roman numerals to indicate the chord is diatonic in the major scale, and lower-case Roman numerals to indicate that the chord is diatonic in the minor scale.
 Diminished triads may be represented by lower-case Roman numerals with a degree symbol (e.g., viidim7 indicates a diminished seventh chord built on the seventh scale degree; in the key of C major, this chord would be B diminished seventh, which consists of the notes B, D, F and A♭).

 Roman numerals can also be used in stringed instrument notation to indicate the position or string to play.
 In some string music, the string on which it is suggested that the performer play the note is indicated with a Roman numeral (e.g., on a four-string orchestral string instrument, I indicates the highest-pitched, thinnest string and IV indicates the lowest-pitched, thickest bass string).
 In some orchestral parts, chamber music and solo works for string instruments, the composer tells the performer which string to use with the Roman numeral.
-Alternately, the composer starts the note name with the sting to use—e.g., "sul G" means "play on the G string".
+Alternately, the composer starts the note name with the string to use—e.g., "sul G" means "play on the G string".